People decide whether they hate or adore your website very quickly, and design has a lot to do with it.

 Homepages, landing pages, and even product pages shouldn’t be overrun by text.
 Before diving into the details, visitors want a quick introduction of the key aspects of your business, its products, and its services.

-So, keep your sentences short.
+So, keep your sentences short, especially on a homepage.
 You can tell a lot in just four words.
 For example, if you sell email marketing software, instead of writing “Our email marketing software will bring you closer to closing more deals” go for “Sell with every email”.
 The essence of the first sentence remains, and, at the same time, the second sentence stands out as more memorable.

 Implement the same technique with your paragraphs.
 Keep them short and concise, composed of only a few short sentences.
 Use breaks as often as you can and make each paragraph a separate point.
 Visitors often scan a website to gather the most important points, so using breaks is crucial for better readability.

 Use bullet points.
 Condensing your most important information into short lists improves scannability.